DavidAntliff/esp32-i2c-lcd1602/README.md

 ## Example

-An example of this component in use can be found at [DavidAntliff/esp32-i2c-lcd1602-example](https://github.com/DavidAntliff/esp32-i2c-lcd1602-example)
+An example of this component in use can be found at [DavidAntliff/esp32-i2c-lcd1602-example](https://github.com/DavidAntliff/esp32-i2c-lcd1602-example).

 ## Features

+ * Supports 16x2 LCD modules commonly found on Ebay and AliExpress, via a PCF8574A I/O Expander over the I2C bus (4-bit mode).
- * ...
+ * Backlight control.
+ * Supports dynamic and static allocation of device instance, with no global variables.
+ * Works with multiple displays (set unique I2C addresses for each device).
+ * Supports all HD44780-compatible features except for retrieval of data from the device.
+ * Provides some symbolic definitions for commmonly used characters (ROM Code A00: English/Asian character set).

+Access to different types of LCD1602 modules is limited so this library may not work correctly (or at all) with your module.
+If that is the case, please file an [issue](https://github.com/DavidAntliff/esp32-i2c-lcd1602/issues) and perhaps I can help you get it working.

 ## Documentation